hobzcalvin/LaserPrep/README.md

 usually `C:\Users\your-user-name\AppData\Roaming\inkscape\extensions` on a PC or `~/.config/inkscape/extensions` on MacOS/Linux, or whatever location is set in *Inkscape Preferences > System > User extensions*.
+If you checkout this repository inside your user's `extensions` folder, `ln -s LaserPrep/*.* .` will symlink all necessary files and makes it easy to `git pull` updates.

 The following extensions will appear under *Extensions > Laser Prep*: